Online learning at SUNY Erie provides the flexibility

 work schedule conflicts, class schedule conflicts, as well as lifelong learners

-will find ECC's online courses convenient.
+will find SUNY Erie's online courses convenient.
 Online learning is also attractive

 to those who need or want to update job-related skills.

 Before committing to enroll in an online learning course,

 the student should be aware that this is a different kind of learning.
 You should ask yourself a few questions